fcarp10/nsp4j-optimizer/documentation/user_guide/installation.rst

 Installation
 ************

-This is the installation guide for the NFV-optimization tool.
+This is the installation guide for the nsp4j-optimizer tool.

 Prerequisites
 =============